eclipse-cyclonedds/cyclonedds/docs/manual/config/data-path-config.rst

 Re-transmission merging
 =====================

-A remote Reader can request re-transmission whenever it receives a Heartbeat and detects missing samples.
-If a sample is lost on the network for many or all Readers, the next heartbeat can trigger a large number of re-transmission requests.
-Therefore, to avoid re-transmitting the same sample over and over again to many different Readers, the Writer should attempt to merge these requests into a multicast re-transmission.
-Similarly, while Readers should try to avoid requesting re-transmission too often, in an interoperable system, the Writers should be robust against it.
+A remote reader can request re-transmission whenever it receives a heartbeat and detects missing samples.
+If a sample is lost on the network for many or all readers, the next heartbeat can trigger a large number of re-transmission requests.
+Therefore, to avoid re-transmitting the same sample over and over again to many different readers, the Writer should attempt to merge these requests into a multicast re-transmission.
+Similarly, while readers should try to avoid requesting re-transmission too often, in an interoperable system, the writers should be robust against it.

-On receiving a Heartbeat that indicates samples are missing, a Reader either:
+On receiving a heartbeat that indicates samples are missing, a reader either:

 - Schedules the second and subsequent re-transmission requests to be sent after a delay (set in:
   :ref:`Internal/NackDelay <//CycloneDDS/Domain/Internal/NackDelay>`).
 - Combines it with an already scheduled request.
-Any samples that are received between the receipt of the Heartbeat and the sending of the AckNack do not need to be re-transmitted.
+Any samples that are received between the receipt of the heartbeat and the sending of the AckNack do not need to be re-transmitted.
-  A Writer attempts to combine re-transmission requests:
+  A writer attempts to combine re-transmission requests:

   - When another re-transmission request arrives, and while the re-transmission has not yet occurred, change the messages from unicast to multicast.
 This is particularly effective when